ama440/bios-611-project/README.md

-Analysis of Behavioral Risk Factor Surveillance System (BRFSS) data from 2015

-Goal: to determine what conditions and habits are most highly associated with heart disease
+I am going to analyze the Behavioral Risk Factor Surveillance System (BRFSS) data from 2015.
+The BRFSS interviews roughly 450,000 US adults by telephone each year, collecting data about health risk behaviors, chronic health conditions, and dietary and exercise habits.
+The data also includes basic demographic information.
+My specific goal is to identify the main risk factors for heart disease, the leading cause of death in the United States.
+Using a selection of other chronic health variables, as well as dietary, smoking, and exercise information, I hope to determine what conditions and habits are most highly associated with heart disease.